PianoTexas International Festival & Academy

 Master Classes

-The Executive Director is responsible for the allocation of performers and selection of repertoire to master classes and his decisions are final.
+The Artistic Director is responsible for the allocation of performers and selection of repertoire for the master classes and his decisions are final.

 Private Lessons

-Performers of the Juniors Program will receive two private lessons (each of 50 minutes) with different Guest Artists.
+Performers of the Juniors Program will receive three private lessons (each 45 minutes) with different guest artists.
 These lessons provide opportunities for in-depth examination and discussion of musical and technical matters, so although the choice is free, the repertoire should be carefully considered.
-Our guest artists welcome the presence of the participant’s teacher.
-We all value their work throughout the year and are ready to assist and encourage the further development of their student.

 Required Repertoire